BinaryBen1/visualization-of-Huffman-Code/README.md

 ### Huffman Code

 This Python code demonstrates the creation and visualization of a Huffman tree, a method used for data compression.
-The Huffman tree generates a variable-length prefix code for characters based on their frequencies in a given text.
+The following libraries and dependencies are required:

+#### Libraries:
+- `matplotlib` for visualizing the Huffman tree

+#### Dependencies:
+- Python 3.12.0

 #### Usage:
 - The code defines a `Node` class representing the nodes in the Huffman tree.